Lancastria

 - Passengers: 1846 (235 first class, 355 second class, 1256 third class)

 - Service: Built as Tyrrhenia for the Anchor Line's Glasgow-New York service.
+Maiden voyage 15 Jun 1922 Glasgow-Quebec-Montreal.
 Transferred to Cunard and renamed Lancastria, 1924.
+London-Le Havre-Southampton-New York service.
 Hard hit during the 1930s, she avoided layup by running bargain cruises out of New York and British ports, sporting a white hull.
-Attneded the Silver Jubilee fleet review for King George V off Spithead in May 1935.
+Attended the Silver Jubilee fleet review for King George V off Spithead in May 1935.
 Requisitioned as a troopship, Sep 1939.
-While helping to evacuate troops and refugees from France, she was attacked by German bombers at St. Nazaire, 17 June 1940 and sank within 20 minutes; over 3,000 perished.
-The tragedy was considered so demoralizing that details were witheld by the British government until after V-E Day in 1945.
+While helping to evacuate troops and refugees from France, she was attacked by German bombers at St. Nazaire, 17 Jun 1940 and sank within 20 minutes; over 3,000 perished.
+The tragedy was considered so demoralizing that details were withheld by the British government until after V-E Day in 1945.

 Up